27th Separate Guards Motor Rifle Brigade: Band

 The brigade drill team on conscript day.

 The Military Band (currently led by Lieutenant Alexei Bozhedomov) is a specialized unit group in the brigade.
 It is deployed in the village of Mosrentgen in Moscow.
 It conducts active cultural accompaniment to all events of the brigade and at cultural events in Moscow.
 It is a regular participant in the Moscow Victory Day Parade on Red Square.
-The band is participated in the Spasskaya Tower Military Music Festival and Tattoo from 2017-2019.
+The band is participated in the Spasskaya Tower Military Music Festival and Tattoo from 2017 to 2019.

 Brigade commanders

 A demonstration of the intelligence unit.